The Transport Committee has launched an inquiry into how bus services are run in England outside London.

 - the effectiveness of the Department for Transport's bus policies

 - factors affecting bus use, including reliability, congestion and the ways bus companies are dealing with congestion, and the effectiveness of bus priority measures (for example bus lanes and priority signalling)

 - how bus services are provided to isolated rural and urban communities and their dependence on services

 - the viability and sustainability of bus services, including the effectiveness of funding, fare structures and public grants

 - regulations affecting bus service provision and the quality of guidance to operators and local authorities

-Find out more about our bus market inquiry.
+Find out more about the inquiry

 "Buses are a vital lifeline in many communities"

 When announcing the inquiry, Committee Chair Lilian Greenwood said:

 "There are a number of reasons for the sharp decline in bus use in England outside London over the past 25 years.
 Congestion, car ownership, an increase in online shopping, and reductions in local authority subsidies all play a part.